NifTK/NiftyNet/README.md

 * Adapt existing networks to your imaging data
 * Quickly build new solutions to your own image analysis problems

-NiftyNet is a consortium of research groups (WEISS -- [Wellcome EPSRC Centre for Interventional and Surgical Sciences][weiss], CMIC -- [Centre for Medical Image Computing][cmic], HIG -- High-dimensional Imaging Group), where WEISS acts as the consortium lead.
+NiftyNet is a consortium of research organisations (BMEIS -- [School of Biomedical Engineering and Imaging Sciences, King's College London][bmeis];
+WEISS -- [Wellcome EPSRC Centre for Interventional and Surgical Sciences, UCL][weiss];
+CMIC -- [Centre for Medical Image Computing, UCL][cmic];
+HIG -- High-dimensional Imaging Group, UCL), where BMEIS acts as the consortium lead.

 ### Features